tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Description ==

-There are some cases of a site being infected.
-The first one is the case that contaminated files are uploaded via FTP or some kind of uploaders.
-In this case, scaning and verifing integrity of files in your site is useful to detect the infection.
+There're some cases of a site being infected.
+The first one is the case that contaminated files are uploaded via FTP or something.
+In this case, scaning and verifing integrity of files in the site is needed to detect the infection.

 The second one is cracking of the login username and password.
 In this case, the rule of right is to strengthen the password.

-The third one is caused by malicious access to the core files.
+The third one may be caused by malicious accesses to the core files.
 The major issue in this case is that a plugin or theme in your site can potentially has some vulnerability such as XSS, CSRF, SQLi, LFI and so on.
-For example, if a plugin has vulnerability of Local File Inclusion (LFI), the attackers can easily download the `wp-config.php` without knowing the username and password by simply hitting
+For example, if a plugin has Local File Inclusion (LFI) vulnerability, the attackers can easily download the `wp-config.php` by simply hitting
-    [wp-admin/admin-ajax.php?action=show&file=../wp-config.php](http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html "Slider Revolution Plugin Critical Vulnerability Being Exploited | Sucuri Blog") on their browser.
+    [wp-admin/admin-ajax.php?action=show&file=../wp-config.php](http://blog.sucuri.net/2014/09/slider-revolution-plugin-critical-vulnerability-being-exploited.html "Slider Revolution Plugin Critical Vulnerability Being Exploited | Sucuri Blog") on their browser instead of cracking username and password.

 For these cases, the protection based on the IP address is not a perfect solution for everyone.
-But for some site owners or some certain cases such as 'zero-day attack', combination with WP-ZEP can still reduce the risk of infection against the specific attacks.
+But for some site owners or some certain cases such as 'zero-day attack', combination with the original feature 'Zero-day Exploit Prevention' can reduce the risk of infection against the specific attacks.

 That's why this plugin is here.

 = Features =

 This plugin will examine a country code based on the IP address.
-If a comment, pingback or trackback comes from the specific country, it will be blocked before Akismet validate it.
+If a comment, pingback or trackback comes from the specific country, it can be blocked before Akismet validate it.

-With the same mechanism, it will fight against burst accesses by brute-force and reverse-brute-force attacks to the login form and XML-RPC.
+With the same mechanism, it fights against burst accesses by brute-force and reverse-brute-force attacks to the login form and XML-RPC.

 * **Immigration control:**